Good Night, Bob! Late Night Conversations With a Gelatinous Mass

 Visitors after hours

 I sit fuming about that light as I plod on under the luminescent glow of the monitor beneath the flickering light.
-The light worsens to a phosphorescent stroboscope, an oscillating mental metronome of rapidly flashing light pulses with the intent of brain-washing that lulls me into an unnatural rhythm.
+The light worsens to a phosphorescent stroboscope, an oscillating mental metronome of rapidly flashing light pulses, that lulls me into an unnatural rhythm.
 Soon I lapse into a lethargic stupor.
-And I sigh out loud.

 And that's when I hear that familiar sound.

 From within the employee break area, I hear the sound of a refrigerator door slowly creak open.
-The faint glow of dim refrigerator light scintillesces from the darkened room, followed by the sound of a hollow metal door being sucked shut as it closed.
+The faint glow of dim refrigerator light scintillesces from the darkened room, followed by the sound of a door sucked shut as it closes.

 I hear it coming.
 Like a lumbering run-a-way amoeba, lumping along tediously across the tile floor.